Recent News

 I am now a Professor of Predictive Cognition at Ruhr University Bochum.
 My deepest gratitude goes to my team, colleagues, friends, and family for their support along this journey.

-OPEN POSITION IN THE LAB!
 We are excited to be part of the newly extended TRR 289 Treatment Expectation in a joint project with Katja Wiech!
-Get in touch if you are interested in doing a PhD on how communication priors shape the perception of pain!
+Welcome to Philipp Schumann and Mai-Carmen Requena-Komuro to join us on this exciting project!
+We will investigate how communications priors shape speech and pain perception in a clinical context.

 Congratulations to Carina on her new paper Opposing serial effects of stimulus and choice in speech perception scale with context variability that was just published in iScience!